Grocery trade strategy

 • Growing number of smaller households

-• Store site network and selections must reflect the changes
+• Store network and selections must reflect the changes

 Consumer megatrends